 What a cast iron skillet is good for: Heavy cast iron might take a while to preheat properly, but once it's hot, it'll sear a steak like nothing else.
 Pan-roasting or deep-frying chicken?
 Reach for the cast iron.
 Frying latkes or potato pancakes?
 You guessed it.

 Which cast iron skillet should you buy?
 Vintage cast iron from a brand like Wagner or Griswold has a smoother, slightly more nonstick finish than modern cast iron, and if you can find it online or in an antique shop, I'd highly recommend it.
 (Those going this route will want to consult our guide to vintage cast iron restoration for tips on removing rust and old layers of seasoning.)
 That said, a good modern brand like Lodge will do you just fine.
-Check out our review of the best cast iron skillets, our guide to seasoning, and our tutorial on cleaning and maintaining cast iron, since there are a lot of cast iron myths out there to debunk.
+And after extensive testing, we highly recommend the below cast iron skillets—both by Lodge and available in 10.25- and 12-inch sizes.
+Read our review of the best cast iron skillets, our guide to seasoning, and our tutorial on cleaning and maintaining cast iron, since there are a lot of cast iron myths out there to debunk.

 A Large Enameled Dutch Oven

-Which Dutch Oven should you buy?
+Which Dutch oven should you buy?
 You can't beat the durability, good looks, and cooking power of a French-made Le Creuset.
 In our review of the best cast iron Dutch ovens, we found that it heats the most evenly, sears the best, and lasts the longest.
-At over $300, it's not a cheap toy, but it'll last you or your lucky giftee a lifetime.
+At over $300, it's not a cheap toy, but it'll a lifetime.
 Upgrade it with a stainless steel replacement knob to make it oven-safe at high temperatures for recipes like no-knead bread.

-For a cheaper Dutch Oven: The Cuisinart Dutch oven was one of our favorite budget options in our review.
+If you're in the market for a cheaper Dutch oven, this Cuisinart Dutch oven was one of our favorite budget options in our review.
 It's a bit smaller than our other recommendations, but it also costs less than $100, which is a hard-to-beat price.

 A 12-Inch Straight-Sided Sauté Pan